by Jane Plumb MBE and CEO of Group B Strep Support Group

 About Group B Strep Support

-National charity, Group B Strep Support works to give all women in the UK access to up to date information about group B Strep, so they can make an informed decision about what is best for them and their babies.
+National charity, Group B Strep Support works to give all women in the UK access to up to date information about group B Strep.

 About Jane Plumb

 Jane Plumb MBE is the Chief Executive of Group B strep Support and wrote this guest blog for Tommy's.
 Her middle child, Theo, died from group B Strep infection just hours after his birth back in 1996:

 'While it's very unlikely that his infection could have been prevented, we found out very quickly that so many group B Strep infections in newborn babies can be.
 We therefore founded the charity, Group B Strep Support, to eradicate preventable group B Strep infection in babies, and to support those affected by it.'